saduasar/InfrastructureAsCode/terraform/README.md

 summarize the projects in bullets point and list the skills or services such ecs, ebs, vpc, eks etc and other important details that will help.
-Dont forget to
+Explain or highlight any terraform features such as modules that you used here.